 Politically active in the years 1930/1940, he considered his art as something that could contribute to a changing world.
 He was very engaged and stood up for the rights of his fellow Afro-Americans.
 It’s worth mentioning that he had a close friendship with another fighter for Afro-American rights, the famous singer Harry Belafonte.

 His engagement was not only political.
 Even as a young student, he was eager to share what he had learned.
-At a later age, as an art teacher at the Otis Art Institute in Los Angeles, he approached his courses with a strong flavor of Afro-American history and tried to teach his students about humanity and what black power stands for.
+At a later age, as an art teacher at the Otis College of Art and Design, he approached his courses with a strong flavor of Afro-American history and tried to teach his students about humanity and what black power stands for.

 During his four-decade career, White committed himself to creating powerful images of Afro-Americans.
 He managed to express a kind of proudness in the characters he depicted.
 His portraits are incredibly detailed: the eyes, the hair and even the hands are very realistic.
 A typical element of White’s style are strong arms and over-sized hands.
 In fact, they refer to the artist really believing that the portrayed were accomplishing things: they had power within and if they wanted, they could overcome all obstacles.
 In other words, every man or woman he portrayed was fighting for their rights.